-Severe hypertension in adults (often defined as systolic blood pressure ≥180 mmHg and/or diastolic blood pressure ≥120 mmHg) can be associated with a variety of acute, life-threatening complications, any one of which is considered a hypertensive emergency .
+Severe hypertension in adults (often defined as systolic blood pressure ≥180 mmHg and/or diastolic blood pressure ≥110 mmHg) can be associated with a variety of acute, life-threatening complications, any one of which is considered a hypertensive emergency .
 These include hypertensive encephalopathy, retinal hemorrhages, papilledema, or acute and subacute kidney injury (table 1).
 A review of the manifestations and treatment of hypertensive emergencies is discussed separately.
-(See "Malignant hypertension and hypertensive encephalopathy in adults".)
+(See "Moderate to severe hypertensive retinopathy and hypertensive encephalopathy in adults".)

 This topic reviews the treatment of severe asymptomatic hypertension, or hypertensive urgency.
 The recommendations below apply only to patients without signs of acute or ongoing end-organ damage.

 The evaluation of patients with hypertension, the treatment of hypertensive emergencies, and the treatment of the pregnant woman with severe hypertension are discussed separately.
 (See "Initial evaluation of the hypertensive adult" and "Moderate to severe hypertensive retinopathy and hypertensive encephalopathy in adults" and "Evaluation and treatment of hypertensive emergencies in adults" and "Management of hypertension in pregnant and postpartum women" and "Expectant management of preeclampsia with severe features".)